 Acceleware was founded in February 2004 by a group of graduate students and professors from the University of Calgary's Electrical Engineering department and became a public company on the TSX Venture Exchange in January 2006 through a reverse takeover of a capital pool company, Poseidon Capital Corp.
 The Company is headquartered in Calgary, Alberta.
-As at December 31, 2016, Acceleware had 20 employees including: 2 in administration; 3 in sales, marketing, and product management; and 15 in research and development.
+On December 31, 2017, Acceleware had 20 employees including: 2 in administration; 3 in sales, marketing, and product management; and 15 in research and development.